Cauchy–Riemann equations: Harmonic vector field

-Owing respectively to Green's theorem and the divergence theorem, such a field is necessarily a conservative one, and it is free from sources or sinks, having net flux equal to zero through any open domain without holes.
+Owing respectively to Green's theorem and the divergence theorem, such a field is necessarily a conservative one on any simply-connected domain, and it is free from sources or sinks, having net flux equal to zero through any open domain without holes.
 (These two observations combine as real and imaginary parts in Cauchy's integral theorem.)
 In fluid dynamics, such a vector field is a potential flow.
 In magnetostatics, such vector fields model static magnetic fields on a region of the plane containing no current.
 In electrostatics, they model static electric fields in a region of the plane containing no electric charge.

 This interpretation can equivalently be restated in the language of differential forms.
 The pair u and v satisfy the Cauchy–Riemann equations if and only if the one-form $v\,dx + u\, dy$ is both closed and coclosed (a harmonic differential form).